cpeditor/cpeditor/doc/MANUAL.md

 - If you want to parse sample testcases from online platforms like Codeforces, please install [Competitive Companion](https://github.com/jmerle/competitive-companion) on your browser.

 - If you want to submit to Codeforces inside the editor, please install [CF Tool](https://github.com/xalanq/cf-tool).
-If it's not in the system PATH, you can set the path to it in Preferences->Extra->Misc->CF Tool Command.
+If it's not in the system PATH, you can set the path to it in Preferences->Extensions->CF Tool.
 Don't forget to configure it by `cf config` (set the user and the template).

 - If you want to format your C++ codes, you need to install [Clang Format](http://releases.llvm.org/download.html).
-You have to make sure it's installed on the system PATH or set the path to it at Preferences->Formatting->Clang Format Command.
+You have to make sure it's installed on the system PATH or set the path to it at Preferences->Extensions->Clang Format Command.

 # Tips